faraazahmad/blog/content/post/try-different-things/index.md

 6. Worked at a couple early-stage startups.
 7. Tried all the text editors

-### Game development
+## Game development

 Like most people I know in tech, video games are what got them into computers.
-Somewhere along the way, I beleive every developer tries their hand at making a game.
+Somewhere along the way, I believe every developer tries their hand at making a game.
 Maybe it was nostalgia, fun or the chance to recreate something like my favourite games, I knew I wanted to try building a game.

 I searched for popular game engines, tried their tutorials, and started making games that were similar to the ones I enjoyed.

-{{<twitter 1561315727189356545>}}
+{{<twitter 1567601173276008450>}}

 Rookie mistake.